WebAssembly and C++

 As promised as a followup to my beginner's notes on WebAssembly, here are some notes on WebAssembly specifically around C/C++.

 Emscripten.
 Clang has built-in support for generating Wasm code, but there's a lot more to building code than just translating C++ into the appropriate machine code.
 Emscripten is the C++ to browser Wasm toolchain that manages this, giving you an emcc compiler that goes from C sources to .wasm outputs.
-For some examples, emscripten provides the linker and the implementation of malloc, as well as support .js files needed for the wasm to load, and it even goes as far as generating HTML files too.
+For some examples, emscripten provides the linker and the implementation of malloc, the support .js files needed for the wasm to load, and it even goes as far as generating HTML files too.

 The other big thing Emscripten manages is making existing C++ code work, doing things like shimming C++ calls like puts() into calling JS console.log().
 For another example, when you write C++ GL code it shims that the C++ GL API onto browser WebGL calls, and similarly for lots of other C++ APIs; see their docs section on Porting.
 But for how Figma uses C++ we haven't used much of this, since we're generally writing the code from scratch to target browsers.